vanus-labs/docs/content/vanus-connect/template-guides/aws-billing-to-google-sheet.md

 ### Step 3: Connection Configuration

-- Go back to Vanus Cloud website and add a name for your connection
+- Go back to Vanus Connect website and add a name for your connection

 - Copy and paste the Access key ID and Secret Access key and set the desired fetching time in the Source configuration